hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

   - Quesadilla Bar - not sure this is practical without an legit kitchen
   - Poutine bar

-## Food Volunteers
-- Confirmed:
-- Unconfirmed / Past: see the [past volunteer](https://github.com/hackgvl/nights/issues?q=volunteers+in%3Atitle+is%3Aissue) threads for more details

-## Hot Plates,  Slow Cookers, Griddle
+## Resources - Hot Plates,  Slow Cookers, Griddle
 If we need these to keep things warm, then people offered.
-- @allella - 21" x 11" griddle
+- @allella - 21" x 11" griddle in OpenWorks kitchen cabinet
 - @allella - convection oven
 - @sirbeep - dual hot plate
 - @ThorntonMatthewD - has a couple of slow cookers and a hot plate